Week 6: Hogtie

-The hog tie is a position in which all four limbs are tied together in the back.
+The hogtie is a position in which all four limbs are tied together in the back.
 It is an efficient way to bind someone in a restrictive position.
 It was named after a technique to make pigs helpless by tying their legs together.
-We can find references to hog ties in most cultures: martial art, law enforcement, damsel in distress pin-ups, etc. Japaneses call it gyaku ebi shibari 逆海老縛り which means reverse shrimp tie) in Japanese.
+We can find references to hogties in most cultures: martial art, law enforcement, damsel in distress pin-ups, etc. It is called gyaku ebi shibari 逆海老縛り (reverse shrimp tie) in Japanese.
 This tie has a wide range of complexity, from minimalist to combining multiple elements together.

-The goal of this week is to explore different ways to make someone helpless with a hog tie by combining different techniques.
+The goal of this week is to explore different ways to make someone helpless with a hogtie by mixing different techniques.

 |Day 36: Ankles to Wrists – Make a minimalist hogtie by tying the ankles and wrists together.

 |Day 37: Ankles to Chest – Add a bit more structure by using a chest harness or a box tie as an anchor to attach the legs.

 |Day 38: Ankles to Strappado – Get a bit more complex and bind in the arms in a strappado position (aka armbinder) to complete your hogtie, a classic!

 |Day 39: Crossing Ankles – Try the hogtie position with the ankles crossing.

 |Day 40: Crossing Legs – Explore asymmetry by crossing the knees and binding the ankles in the back in this position.